+King’s Day in Amsterdam is the biggest party of the year.
 From all-night raves to beachside festivals, Amsterdammers are notoriously fond of a good excuse to party.
-But one day takes the (orange-glazed) cake: King’s Day.
 On 27 April, the whole country heads to the streets to celebrate King Willem-Alexander’s birthday, and there’s no better place for it than compact Amsterdam.

 Strap on your walking shoes, wear something orange and join the crowds.
-Here’s what not to miss on the day.
+Here’s what not to miss on the day and five insider facts to help you prep for the big party.

 The fun-spirited boat parade along the Prinsengracht (the outermost of the main canals) is the heart of the party.
-For the best views, head into town early to grab a spot along Vijzelstraat or Haarlemmerstraat.
+For the best views, head into town early to grab a spot along Vijelstraat or Haarlemmerstraat.
 Still not happy with the vista?
-Plan well ahead to rent a vessel of your own, or pay to stand on a boat moored on the side of the canal.
+Plan well ahead to rent a vessel of your own and have your own Amsterdam Kings Day boat party.
 It’s the local way to make new friends.

 When the boats start to bore, make a beeline for Jordaan and Rembrandtplein, where crowds converge for food, drink and live music.
 Nearby, the colourful gay bars on Reguliersdwarsstraat or Zeedijk have DJs, extravagant costumes and more glitter than you’ll ever need.
 If you have little ones in tow, head east to Bredeweg or north to NDSM, where the thinner crowds have a family-friendly vibe.